 There are three cloud services problems that continue to be overlooked, primarily because so many people underestimate the risks they represent.

 While ‘security’ is technically a concern from the outset, its definition is surprisingly vague.
 Security applies on several levels, and not all of them are in full force in all cloud computing environments.

-Standards and regulations, such as state privacy laws, HIPAA, PCI-DSS, and the Sarbanes-Oxley (SOX) Act require companies and organizations to assess and monitor their data protection protocols.
-When its data is moved to the cloud, it can impact a company’s ability to comply with any requirements that apply.
+Standards and regulations, such as state privacy laws, HIPAA, PCI-DSS, and the Sarbanes-Oxley (SOX) Act, require companies and organizations to assess and monitor their data protection protocols.
+When its data is moved to the cloud, it can impact a company’s ability to comply with any applicable requirements.